AntonioFasano/BloomR/xlx.help.md

-Details for the non causal user
+Details for the non-causal user
 -------------------------------

 Sheets are converted into data frame following other R `read.*` functions' behaviour, which means that the values of a column share a common type.
 Anyway in the same  Excel column  different cells can have different formats.
 Why loosing this information?
 It would have been possible to use a list object to model a sheet and so retain the differences, but most of the R statistic functions can effectively operate  when at least at column level the formats are the same.
 That being said, when in a column there are different cell formats the prevailing compatible styles,  will be applied to all.
 This will often involve the use of the R  "character" type, because it is always compatible with numeric formats too.

-Given this, recognised Excel styles and their R equivalent are:
+Given this, recognised Excel styles and their R default equivalent are:

 * number, accounting, currency, fraction, scientific: converted to R numeric format
-* percent: converted to R numeric format, with "percent" attribute
+* percent: converted to R numeric format, with a column "percent" attribute
 * date: converted to R date or datetime format
 * time: converted to R time format
 * text: converted to R character format
-* general: converted to R character format (unless otherwise asked)
+* general: converted to R number format if possible (unless otherwise asked)

+To get more details about number format conversion read the following section.

+__Rules for conversion of Excel number format__

+In Excel the format categories are listed in the "Format Cells" menu under "Number" tab and they will be converted as follows.

+1 If the prevailing format in a column is Date/Time, in whatever (local) format, cells will be converted as an appropriate R date/time format; unless `morechar==TRUE`.

+2 If the prevailing format is text, cells will be stored as R character.

+3 If neither 1) nor 2) apply (e.g. prevails the Excel General format) the conversion depends on the argument `general`.
+If `general==character` they are stored as characters.
+If `general==number` (default) columns are converted to numeric format using the `na.string` character string argument, if this does not succeed, they are stored in character format.

+4 If the prevailing format is percentage, 3) applies, but the attribute "percent" will be added to resulting data frames in the form of a logical vector identifying columns originally displayed in percentage format.

+If `morechar==TRUE` and `general==character` everything will stored in character format.
+Note that for dates/times this means that the  Excel internal equivalent number will be stored as a string.

+If prevailing values are incompatible with some cells,  NA will applied and warnings will be displayed.

+Note that a single cell which is not a number and is not a string `na.string` will prevent its column to be converted as a numeric column.
+This may change in the future.

-To see how this works in practice:
+__See how this works in practice__

 ```r